mburr-salesforce/lwr-recipes/doc/CONTRIBUTING.md

 ### Make your changes

-Modify the files, build, test, lint and eventually commit your code using the following command:
+Modify the files, build, test, lint, and be sure to add a README to your recipe using this [template](./README_TEMPLATE.md).

+Commit your code using the following command:

 ```bash
 git add <path/to/file/to/commit>